-In the 1980s, the government attempted to take the 'national energy identity' to a new level by sanctioning the involvement of its two upstream companies, Trintoc programme was beset by and Trintopec, and NGC, in a state-sponsored attempt at natural gas production in competition with Amoco, the then sole provider of gas to local industry.
-The three established a company in 1990 called Trintomar, to develop gas reserves believed to exist in offshore acreage known as the South East Coast Consortium (SECC) block.
-Unfortunately, the experiment was a costly failure.
-The drilling misfortunes and the Pelican discovery, the first to be exploited, turned out to have much less gas than originally believed.
+The drilling programme was beset by misfortunes and the Pelican discovery, the first to be exploited, turned out to have much less gas than originally believed.
 The three shareholders in Trintomar were saddled with a large debt payment they had to settle out of their own companies' cash flows.
-Output guickly plummeted and the then Enron Oil and Gas from the US, subsequently de-merged before the collapse of the Enron Group to become EOG Resources, had to be hurriedly called in to salvage the rest of the SECC block (which, it should be said, it has done handsomely).
+Output quickly plummeted and the then Enron Oil and Gas from the US, subsequently de-merged before the collapse of the Enron Group to become EOG Resources, had to be hurriedly called in to salvage the rest of the SECC block (which, it should be said, it has done handsomely).

-Trevor Boopsingh remembers: "Amoco had a stranglehold on gas supply at the time and in an attempt to diversify the government put in what I call political drivers so as to get alternative supplies, using the state enterprises.
+Trevor Boopsingh remembered: "Amoco had a stranglehold on gas supply at the time and in an attempt to diversify the government put in what I call political drivers so as to get alternative supplies, using the state enterprises.
 They were so focused on the political driver of diversifying supply that they didn't carefully work out how they would work this thing through.
 With hindsight, the mistake was that they ought to have had a joint venture partner, who might have been more cautious about the rate at which capital was applied to the project."

-Suffice it to say, government companies never again attempted to fund exploration and development offshore (discounting Petrotrin's activities in the shallow water Gulf of Paria basin off the west coast and its small production activity nearshore the South East Coast) and subsequent state participation in all such activities has been on the basis of minority positions for Petrotrin, which is carried by foreign majority partners through the risky exploration period.
+Suffice it to say, government companies never again attempted to fund exploration and development offshore (discounting Petrotrin's activities in the shallow water Gulf of Paria basin off the west coast and its small production activity nearshore the south east coast) and subsequent state participation in all such activities has been on the basis of minority positions for Petrotrin, which is carried by foreign majority partners through the risky exploration period.

-By contrast to Trintomar, a very successful gas initiative in which the government was a major partner, was that of Phoenix Park Gas Processors Ltd (PPGPL), set up in 1991 to extract valuable liquids from the gas stream.
-Conoco and the US company which built the plant, Pan West Engineers and Constructors, joined forces with NGC to remove the propane, butane and natural gasoline fractions and export them to markets in the Caribbean and North America.
+In contrast with Trintomar, a very successful gas initiative in which the government was a major partner, was that of Phoenix Park Gas Processors Ltd (PPGPL), set up in 1991 to extract valuable liquids from the gas stream.
+Conoco and the US company which built the plant, Pan West Engineers and Constructors, joined forces with

+NGC to remove the propane, butane and natural gasoline fractions and export them to markets in the Caribbean and North America.